-When you file for divorce, all property and assets acquired during your marriage go through property division.
+When you file for divorce, all property and assets acquired during your marriage are subject to division.
 Many couples go through this process in good faith, disclosing all their financial information.
 Unfortunately, this is not always the case.

 Some individuals attempt to hide income or assets to protect themselves and their financial situation after divorce.
 If you believe your spouse may be doing this, you should learn the signs your spouse may be attempting to hide assets.